Aquaponics: Automation, monitoring, and control

-Today's technology has greatly improved aquaponic systems.
-With the use of advanced sensors and IoT devices, these systems can now run with a lot of automation.
-This makes it possible to closely manage important factors like nutrient levels, water usage, and lighting.
-Automating these processes not only makes aquaponics more efficient but can also lead to better crop yields and smarter use of resources..
+Today's technology has improved aquaponic systems.
+With the use of advanced sensors and IoT devices, these systems can now run with automation.
+This makes it possible to manage factors like nutrient levels, water usage, and lighting.
+Automating these processes not only makes aquaponics more efficient but can also lead to better crop yields and better use of resources.

 Many have tried to create automatic control and monitoring systems and some of these demonstrated a level of success.
 For instance, researchers were able to introduce automation in a small scale aquaponic system to achieve a cost-effective and sustainable farming system.
 Commercial development of automation technologies has also emerged.
 For instance, a company has developed a system capable of automating the repetitive tasks of farming and features a machine learning algorithm that can automatically detect and eliminate diseased or underdeveloped plants.
 A 3.75-acre aquaponics facility that claims to be the first indoor salmon farm in the United States also includes an automated technology.
-The aquaponic machine has made notable strides in the documenting and gathering of information regarding aquaponics.